xmake-io/xmake.sh/README.md

 ## Introduction

-Xmake is a script-only build utility like autotools.
+Xmake.sh is a script-only build utility like autotools.

 #### Advantages